 - Completing a senior capstone

 IS Core Courses

 Where on Earth?
-Foundations in Global History, Culture and Society (INTL 2200)
+Foundations in Global Culture and Political Geography

 - 4 credits; spring semester of sophomore year